szlabs/harbor-automation-4k8s/README.md

 ![overall design](./docs/assets/4k8s-automation.png)

-* The Harbor server access info can be kept in a cluster scoped Kubernetes CR named `HarborServerConfiguration` by providing the access host and access key and secret (key and secret should be wrapped into a kubernetes secret) for future referring.
+* A cluster scoped Kubernetes CR named `HarborServerConfiguration` is designed to keep the Harbor server access info by providing the access host and access key & secret (key and secret should be wrapped into a kubernetes secret) for future referring.
 * For enabling the pulling secret injection in a Kubernetes namespace:
   - add annotation `goharbor.io/secret-issuer:[harborserverconfiguration_cr_name]` to the namespace. `harborserverconfiguration_cr_name`
   is the name of the CR `HarborServerConfiguration` that includes the Harbor server info.